Katie-Davies/projectbudgetmanager/README.md

 ### Overview

-A mini project where you are able to track a projects buget.
+A mini project where you are able to track a projects budget.
 When the user creates a new project they set the budget and the hourly rate.
 The user can then add used hours on the project.
 A report is then generated to show the overall budget, remaining budget and hours used.

 I created this project to practise new skills:

 - ASP.NET
-- Entity Framework
+- Entity Framework Core
 - Azure SQL Database

 ### Challenges